Juvenile Crimes Attorney - Juvenile Lawyer

 No. In 1979, the California Supreme Court stated that this was not a proper consent search.

-The police want to speak with me.
+The police want to speak with my child.
 Does my child have to talk to the police?

 The police interviewed my child without a parent present.
 Is this legal?